IBM-UrbanCode/Velocity-docs/docs/com.uvelocity.doc/topics/t_admin_emailServer.md

 2. Click **Add Integration**, and then select **UrbanCode Deploy**.
 3. In the Add UrbanCode Deploy Integration window, enter a name for the integrations, and in the **UrbanCode Deploy server URL** field, define the URL.
 The format is `HTTPS://hostname:port`.
 For example, `HTTPS://sampleUCD:8443`.

-    **Note:** If you are running UrbanCode Deploy locally, you can substitute `HTTPS://host.docker.internal:port` in place of `localhost`.
+    **Note:** If you are running UrbanCode Deploy locally, you can substitute `HTTPS://host.docker.internal:port` in place of the usual `HTTPS://localhost:port`.

 4. In the **UrbanCode Deploy access token** field, paste the token from UrbanCode Deploy.
 5. Click **Save**.
 The initial synchronization includes four months of data.
 Depending on the amount of data, this process can take some time.